 Of all the things that God has dealt with me about over the years, the #1 item by a margin measured in light-years from whatever might be in the #2 slot is submission to authority.

 When I first got saved in 1973, I was a rebel.
-I had been seriously dumped on by people for my entire life and, upon reaching adulthood, I was having nothing more of it!
+I had been seriously dumped on by non-family authority figures for my entire life and, upon reaching adulthood, I was having nothing more of it!
 I was convinced I was smarter than most, if not all, of the people in authority over me and was never one to suffer fools gladly, especially when they were in a position to tell me what to do!

 The process God took me through to disabuse me of that attitude is too lengthy to delve into in this post, though somewhere down the road, I intend to write an entire article dedicated to this topic whenever the Lord allows me to.